samjohnson729/CTF-Writeups/Mr Robot.md

 /usr/lib/pt_chown
 ```

-Most of these are prety standard, but one of them stands out to me: `namp`.
+Most of these are pretty standard, but one of them stands out to me: `namp`.
 Because the SUID bit is set, whenever `nmap` is executed it runs as the root user.
 We can exploit this to become root outselves.
 One way we can do this is by entering `nmap`'s "interactive" mode, then executing arbitrary commands as root:

 ```
 robot@linux:~$ nmap --interactive